MonitorAmbientLight/mal-master/README.md

 ![Page4](/pictures/Page4.png)

-- **Settings:** The settings page offers several toggle-buttons, including effects, smoothing, LED lights, and a brightness slider.
-The brightness slider allows you to choose a value within a range by moving the slider.
-Moreover, there is a timer input field where you can specify the minutes after which the lights should automatically turn off.
+- **Settings:** The settings page offers several toggle buttons, including effects, smoothing and LED lights.
+There is also a timer input field where you can specify the minutes after which the lights should automatically turn off.
 Save your changes or return to the main page using the provided buttons.
+Additionally, there is a "Clear" button that allows you to clear your app storage.

 ![Page5](/pictures/Page5.png)